project-Shift/Iotascripts/README.md

 List so far:

-***SecureIOTASeedGenerator.ps1*** - generates as many seeds as you want, using the secure, cryptografic functions available in .net
+***SecureIOTASeedGenerator.ps1*** - generates as many seeds as you want, using the secure, cryptografic functions in .net